laminas/laminas-barcode/doc/book/zend.barcode.objects.md

 There are no particular options for this barcode.

 > ## Note
-If the number of characters is lower than 8, `Zend\Barcode\Object\Upce` will automatically prepend missing zeros to the barcode text.
+If the number of characters is lower than 8, `Laminas\Barcode\Object\Upce` will automatically prepend missing zeros to the barcode text.

 > ## Note
-If the first character of the text to encode is not 0 or 1, `Zend\Barcode\Object\Upce` will automatically replace it by 0.
+If the first character of the text to encode is not 0 or 1, `Laminas\Barcode\Object\Upce` will automatically replace it by 0.
 The option `withQuietZones` has no effect with this barcode.